 Can Felons Vote in Florida?

-Most felons who have served their sentences — including parole and probation — and have paid all of their fines, restitution, and fees, can vote in Florida elections.
+Most felons who have served their sentences — including parole and probation — and have paid all their fines, restitution, and fees can vote in Florida elections.

 Felon Voting Rights Restored, But Limited

-In November 2018, Florida voters passed Amendment 4, a measure that restores voting rights to certain felons (nearly 1.4 million people) once they have served their sentences, including parole and probation.
-Those convicted of murder and sexual offenses remain unable to vote.
+In November 2018, Florida voters passed Amendment 4.
+This measure restores voting rights to most felons upon completing their sentences, including parole and probation.
+People convicted of homicide and sexual offenses remained unable to vote.

 How Other States View Felon Voting Rights

-The rules over whether to allow felons to vote vary by state, as does the process of restoring those rights.
-Some states require a pardon from the state before voting rights are restored, while others automatically grant it upon a felon's unconditional release from prison.
-Others require that the felon has never been found mentally incompetent by a judge.
+The rules over whether to allow felons to vote vary by state, as does restoring those rights.
+Some states require a pardon from the state before restoring voting rights, while others automatically grant it upon a felon's unconditional release from prison.
+Others require a finding of mental competence.

 The Crime Committed Plays a Role

-Sometimes, restoring a felon's voting rights depends on the crime they have been convicted of.
-For example, as is still the case in Florida with murder and sex offenses, Delaware has a number of “disqualifying" felonies such as murder or certain sex crimes.
+Sometimes, restoring a felon's voting rights depends on why they were convicted.
+For example, like Florida, Delaware has several "disqualifying" felonies such as murder or certain sex crimes.

 Speak to an Attorney to Reinstate Your Voting Rights

-Being freed from jail can be an exciting time, but also an overwhelming one.
-If you're uncertain about your rights, or if you feel you or someone you love should have their voting rights reinstated, contact a local civil rights attorney.
+Being released from prison can be exciting, but it is also overwhelming.
+If you're uncertain about your rights or if someone you love needs their voting rights restored, contact a local civil rights attorney.

 Was this helpful?